Footprints (poem): Early documentable history

-Immediately her spirits lifted because she interpreted this to mean that God was with her and was walking beside her.

-Then the picture changed.
-She now saw the footprints located in a vast desert wilderness, and instead of two sets of footprints, there ::was only one.

-Why was God no longer beside her?
-As despair settled back over her, she began to cry.

-Then the inner voice of God softly spoke and said, "I have not left you.
-The one set of footprints is mine.

-You see, I am carrying you through the wilderness."

 In 1979, additional appearances occurred: two in small Louisiana and Mississippi newspapers, one in a Catholic journal, two in widely syndicated newspapers columns, one on a nationwide radio program and reprinted by two small papers, and one in a prominent evangelist's biography.
-In January 1979, the Opelousas, Louisiana, Daily World published a near exact Carty version but with a "My dear child" mutation at the end, and no attribution.
+In January 1979, the Opelousas, Louisiana, Daily World published a near exact Carty version, but with a "My dear child" mutation at the end, and no attribution.

 In March, the Winona Times presented a Powers-like version with "a certain elderly man ... walking along a sea shore" where "Out of the waves shot rays of light, mystic and wonderful that played across the sky illuminating scenes from his life".
-He was "sorely troubled and his life had been at its saddest and lowest ebb."
+He was: "...sorely troubled and his life had been at its saddest and lowest ebb."

 The March 1979 issue of Liguorian, a monthly publication of the Catholic Congregation of the Most Holy Redeemer, published a complete, nearly unmodified first-person version following Carty, but attributed to "Author Unknown".

-Christian televangelist and columnist Robert Schuller noted in his column that a reader had sent him a story; it is unclear whether the version presented in the column—which casts a "pilgrim" as the human character—was used verbatim or was rewritten by Schuller: this particular version has not been re-published after the column's original nationwide publication during March–August, 1979.
+Christian televangelist and columnist Robert Schuller noted in his column that a reader had sent him a story; it is unclear whether the version presented in the column—which casts a "pilgrim" as the human character—was used verbatim or was rewritten by Schuller: this particular version has not been re-published after the column's original nationwide publication during March–August, 1979:

-[A] pilgrim arrived in heaven and God said to him, "Would you like to see where you've come from?"

-When the pilgrim responded that he would, God unfolded the story of his whole life and he saw footprints from the cradle to the grave.

-Only there were not only the footprints of the pilgrim, but another set of prints alongside.

-The pilgrim said, "I see my footprints, but whose are those?"

-And the Lord said, "Those are My footprints.
-I was with you all the time."